1mh/pyqt-examples/src/11 PyQt Thread example/README.md

 # PyQt Thread example

 This example shows how you can use threads to make your PyQt application more responsive.
-It's a simple chat client.
+It's a simple (but working!) chat client.

 <p align="center"><img src="pyqt-thread-example.png" alt="PyQt Thread Example"></p>